SystemsApproach/5G/disaggregate.rst

 with the RAN.

-But before getting into the details, we note that a network slice is a generalization of the QoS Class Index (QCI) discussed earlier.
+But before getting into the details, we note that a network slice is a realization of the QoS Class Index (QCI) discussed earlier.
 3GPP specifies a standard set of network slices, called *Standardized Slice Type (SST)* values.
 For example, SST 1 corresponds to mobile broadband, SST 2 corresponds to Ultra-Reliable Low Latency Communications, SST 3